Planning a trip to the beef capital of the country? Don’t miss all the great things to do in Kobe, Japan.

 Best Restaurants In Kobe

-As you already know, Kobe is famous for its beef so we’re not surprised that you’re searching for some of the best places to try it.
+As you already know, this city is famous for its Kobe beef so we’re not surprised that you’re searching for some of the best places to try it.

 If all you care about is having the best of the best and budget isn’t a factor, visit Kobe Steak Restaurant Royal Mouriya – the number one restaurant in Kobe for good reason.
 The dishes here are French-inspired and the selection of food is fairly limited so be sure to check out the menu before heading there and definitely make a reservation.